dracula/novel-writer/README.md

 > A dark theme for [novelWriter](https://novelwriter.io/).

-## novelWriter 2.5 Update

-[As of novelWriter 2.5](https://novelwriter.io/releases/release_2_5.html#theme-additions), a Dracula GUI and syntax theme comes bundled with the software.
-The native version differs slightly from our original themes, which remain available for use as alternatives.

-### Dracula Flat Theme

 ![Dracula Flat Theme with Dracula Alt Syntax Highlighting](./screenshot_flat.png)

-### Dracula Border Theme

 ![Dracula Border Theme with Dracula Alt Syntax Highlighting](./screenshot_border.png)

 ## Install

 All instructions can be found at [draculatheme.com/novel-writer](https://draculatheme.com/novel-writer).

+## novelWriter 2.5 Update

+[As of novelWriter 2.5](https://novelwriter.io/releases/release_2_5.html#theme-additions), a Dracula GUI and syntax theme comes bundled with the software.
+The native version differs slightly from our original themes, which remain available for use as alternatives.

 ## Team